AbhishekMali21/VTU-CSE-LAB-SOLUTIONS/5th SEM/COMPUTER NETWORK LABORATORY - XXCSL57/README.md

 6. Implement and study the performance of CDMA on NS2/NS3 (Using stack called Call net) or equivalent environment.

 # PART B
-## Implement the following in Java:
+## Implement the following in Java :

 7. Write a program for error detecting code using CRC-CCITT (16- bits).
 8. Write a program to find the shortest path between vertices using bellman-ford algorithm.